marcuwynu23/php-inspector/README.md

 # PHP Inspector

-A Laravel-friendly tool to inspect and log PHP classes and objects with reflection.
+A PHP-friendly tool to inspect and log PHP classes and objects with reflection.

 ---